devopsguys/production-readiness-review/CONTRIBUTING.md

-# Welcome to the Production Readiness Review!
-(PRR)
+# Welcome to the Production Readiness Checklist!
+(PRC)

 We're making it easier to understand how to improve solutions production readiness, and we'd love to have your help.